 Shares represented by acceptances in any offer other than a partial offer shall not be acquired by the offeror until the offer has become, or has been declared, unconditional.
-Such shares shall be paid for by the offeror as soon as possible but in any event within 10 days of the later of the date on which the offer becomes, or is declared, unconditional and the date of receipt of a duly completed acceptance.
-In the case of an offer which is unconditional from the start (see Rule 30.2), the consideration must be posted or delivered within 10 days from the receipt of duly completed acceptances.
+Such shares shall be paid for by the offeror as soon as possible but in any event within 7 business days following the later of the date on which the offer becomes, or is declared, unconditional and the date of receipt of a duly completed acceptance.
+In the case of an offer which is unconditional from the start (see Rule 30.2), the consideration must be posted or delivered within 7 business days following the receipt of duly completed acceptances.